simboo/SublimeJasmine/README.md

 Run jasmine tests from within sublime text.

-XMAS on hold, Check back next year for the completed version.
+Check back for the completed version.

 Setup
 -----